 Spring and Pets - What You Need to Know

-Chemical: Ammonia - This chemical can be found in most window and stove cleaning solutions.
-It can irritate your dogs nose and throat if inhaled, along with cause internal damage if ingested.
+This chemical can be found in most window and stove cleaning solutions.
+It can irritate your dogs nose and throat if inhaled, as well as causing internal damage if ingested.

 Alternative: Choose to purchase ant traps with the child protection tops that house the chemicals inside the tiny boxes.
-This will help reduce the chances of your snuffly nose dogs attempting to lick the trap.
-If your pet does decide to eat one, box and all, the VRCC has instructions on what to do.
+This will help reduce the chances of your snuffly-nosed dogs attempting to lick the trap.
+If your pet does decide to eat one, box and all, the Pet Poison Helpline has instructions about what to do.

-Chemical: Chlorine - Although you may not realize it, this chemical can be found in more than just pools.
+Although you may not realize it, this chemical can be found in more than just pools.
 It's also a common ingredient in toilet bowl cleaners, which is at perfect height for a doggy drink of water.
-Without a closed lid and close supervision this chemical can be drank by your pet.
+Without a closed lid and close supervision this chemical can be ingested by your pet.

-Product: Cocoa Mulch - Did you know that cocoa mulch is made out of the shells of cocoa beans?
-This mulch has a fragrant chocolatey smell and looks great in gardens, but can be toxic to your dog.
-Just like chocolate (which comes from cocoa beans) this mulch contains caffeine and theobromine which is toxic to dogs.
+Did you know that cocoa mulch is made out of the shells of cocoa beans?
+This mulch has a fragrant, chocolatey smell, and looks great in gardens- but can be bad for your dog.
+Just like chocolate (which comes from cocoa beans) this mulch contains caffeine and theobromine, which are toxic to dogs.

-Product: Essential Oils - these natural oils might smell amazing and make great household cleaners, but some of them aren't great for pets.
-According to Michelson Found Animals some commonly used ones that can be dangerous for pets are Tea Tree, Cinnamon, Peppermint, and more.
+These natural oils might smell amazing and make great household cleaners, but some of them aren't great for pets.
+According to Michelson Found Animals, some commonly used ones that can be dangerous for pets are: Tea Tree, Cinnamon, Peppermint, and a few others.

 Always remember to check all products for pet safety before using them in your home.
 If you ever have any concerns or questions about your pet or products ask your vet for advice.